dehydrated-io/dehydrated/README.md

- --force (-x)                     Force renew of certificate even if it is longer valid than value in RENEW_DAYS --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation) --config (-f) path/to/config.sh  Use specified config file
+ --force (-x)                     Force renew of certificate even if it is longer valid than value in RENEW_DAYS --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation) --config (-f) path/to/config.sh  Use specified config file --hook (-k) path/to/hook.sh      Use specified script for hooks
 ```

 ### domains.txt